IRS Forms

 What must the certified volunteer preparer do with my intake form?

 They verify your ID and tax numbers, confirm filing status and dependents, resolve any “Unsure” answers, and make sure your documents match what you reported.
-A certified quality reviewer then completes a final check using the intake as the guide.
+A certified quality reviewer then completes a final check using the intake as the guide (Form 13614-C still states the taxpayer is legally responsible for the information on the return; the IRS-certified volunteer is a trained free preparer, not a guarantor of the result).

 How does Form 1095-C affect my refund?

-Form 1095 C reports employer coverage.
-It rarely changes your refund by itself, but it helps confirm that premium tax credit rules were met if you had Marketplace coverage at any point.
+Form 1095 C reports employer coverage and rarely changes your refund by itself.
+Premium Tax Credit reconciliation is driven by Form 1095-A (Marketplace), not Form 1095-C, so bring 1095-A separately if anyone in the household had Marketplace coverage at any point.
 If something does not match, it can delay processing while the IRS resolves it.

 Who needs to file a Schedule C?